Alabama business insurance

 Alabama’s long been known for its hospitality, beautiful scenery, and quality of life.
 These factors combined with the state’s low-tax, business-friendly environment make the “Heart of Dixie” one of the most inviting places to start a small business in the entire country.1

 Within the state, there are 396,432 small businesses, accounting for 99.4% of all enterprises and nearly half of all employees (47.2%).2 If you want to count your business among this budding body of entrepreneurs, it’s critical that you have adequate insurance coverage.
-In this guide, you’ll learn about business insurance that’s required in Alabama as well as other options that are well worth considering.
+In this guide, you’ll learn about small business insurance that’s required in Alabama as well as other options that are well worth considering.

 In Alabama, you’re required to have workers’ compensation insurance if you have five or more regular employees.
 Workers’ compensation insurance exists to safeguard employees from financial impact related to injuries or illnesses sustained on the job.
 As a business owner, it also protects you from liability related to employee injuries.
 Workers’ compensation covers expenses and lost wages caused by the following:

 If you drive a car, truck or van as part of your business operation, you’re required to have auto liability insurance or qualify as a self-insurer.
 Auto liability insurance can protect you and your business from the financial consequences of the following types of third-party claims resulting from auto accidents involving your vehicle:

 Bodily injury – If you get into an accident and the driver or a passenger of the other vehicle is injured, your auto bodily injury liability insurance covers the costs arising out of bodily injury, including medical expenses and death benefits.

 Property damage – In the above scenario, it’s extremely likely the other car sustained some damage as well.
 Your auto policy’s property damage liability coverage insures the cost to repair or replace the other party’s vehicle.